Anvesh1909/Python-Full-Stack/Django/Django.md

 - develop a django application for cookies management system
   - using functional component
   - using class component

 ---
 ## one to many or many to one relation
 - develop a django application for one to many or many to one relationships
 - artical - reporter

 ---
 # many to many relationship
 - customer - product
 - develop a django application which satisfies the following relationships

+---
+# custom routing in django
+- django supports custom routing
+- it is the process or methodology to navigate from one webpage to another webpage without reloading

+---

+# How to implement static folder i